 What to Put Into an Enema and Why

-After all my extensive research and sifting through volumes of information, these are the types of enemas that came up as being used in the healing world and some common tips I found in various resources and by experimenting with enemas on my own that I think will best serve you.
+After all my extensive research and sifting through volumes of information, these are the types of enemas that came up as being used in the healing world and some common tips I found in various resources.
+I’ve also added in some tips and tricks I’ve gleaned from experimenting with enemas on my own that I think will best serve you.

 One benefit of muscle testing is that you can test out a schedule to fit your enema needs exactly.
 That means what types of enemas to use, their strength and how often to do them.